 The Story Bridge restoration works will maintain the structural integrity and aesthetics of this iconic bridge and ensure that our local road network continues to be safe and accessible for all users.

-Preparation works in span 3 are anticipated to commence from late 2020, with the installation of the specialised scaffolding and encapsulation system for this span.
+Preparation works in span 3 are anticipated to commence in December 2020, with the installation of the specialised scaffolding and encapsulation system for this span.
 Restoration works on span 3 will then commence in early 2021 and take about four months to complete, weather and site conditions permitting.

 Following this, works will move to span 1 (above Baildon Street) in early-mid 2021.
 Works on all three spans in this first stage of the Story Bridge restoration project are anticipated to be completed by late 2021.